Worldwide Pants

 Worldwide Pants Incorporated is an American television and film production company founded and owned by comedian and talk show host David Letterman.

-The company was formerly headquartered at the Ed Sullivan Theater building in New York City, but has since moved to Los Angeles following the ending of the Late Show with David Letterman.
+The company was formerly headquartered at the Ed Sullivan Theater building in New York City but has since moved to Los Angeles following the ending of the Late Show with David Letterman.
 The president and CEO is former Late Show executive producer Rob Burnett.
 Peter Lassally, a former The Tonight Show Starring Johnny Carson and Late Show executive producer, was the senior vice-president until his retirement.

 History

 1990s

 A predecessor company, Space Age Meats, produced Letterman's first television talk show, The David Letterman Show in 1980.
-This company was also credited with producing Late Night with David Letterman, produced in partnership with NBC and Johnny Carson's Carson Productions from 1982 to 1990 (Carson would continue to be credited with production of that show until his retirement in 1992).
+This company was also credited with producing Late Night with David Letterman, produced in partnership with NBC and Johnny Carson's Carson Productions from 1982 to 1990.
+Carson continued to be credited with production of that show until his retirement in 1992.
+The predecessor company also signed a deal with Walt Disney Studios for feature films.

 Worldwide Pants' first production credit was for Late Night in 1991, shortly after its formation.
 The company, then known as Worldwide Pants Productions, shared a 1991 Peabody Award, for their ability to "take one of TV's most conventional and least inventive forms—the talk show—and infuse it with freshness and imagination."

 In 1993, the company produced two shows: one was the sitcom The Building, starring Bonnie Hunt, and the other was the new late night program Late Show with David Letterman, both on CBS.
-Although the former flopped, the latter went on to succeed, for a whopping 22-year run until 2015.
-In 1995, Worldwide Pants launched The Late Late Show franchise, starting with one hosted by Tom Snyder, then with Craig Kilborn, and then with Craig Ferguson.
+Although the former flopped, the latter succeeded for a 22-year run until 2015.
+In 1995, Worldwide Pants launched The Late Late Show franchise, starting with one hosted by Tom Snyder, then with Craig Kilborn, and then with Craig Ferguson, who served the longest, and finally James Corden.
 Worldwide Pants produced these Late Late Show iterations until 2015.
-Also that year, it teamed up with Bonnie Hunt again to start out Bonnie, which went on to last one season on the air on CBS.
+Also that year, it teamed up with Bonnie Hunt again to start out Bonnie, which lasted one season on CBS.

-In 1996, Worldwide Pants went on to greater success in primetime with the launch of Everybody Loves Raymond, which went on to be successful and critically acclaimed, went on for nine seasons.
+In 1996, Worldwide Pants achieved greater success in primetime with the launch of Everybody Loves Raymond, which was successful and critically acclaimed for nine seasons.
 In 1997, David Kissinger, who was senior vice president of comedy and drama series department of Walt Disney Television, joined Worldwide Pants as vice president of the studio.